iti92/fakestoreAPI_example/README.md

 > [!IMPORTANT]
 > This application use cookie.
 To use full functionality of this application, please run it on dev mode or upload it to a server.

-# English Vocabulary Trainer
+# Fake API store example

-This is a English Vocabulary Trainer app developed based on test requirements for Fundraiseup by Topal Iulian
+This is an mobile first app that use data from https://fakestoreapi.com/ developed by Topal Iulian.

 ## Prerequisites